 Cinnamon is one of the natural herbal stimulants, in the same category as other herbs and spices, like cloves, ginger, peppermint and coriander.
 A cup of cinnamon tea can be a nice mid-day "pick-me-up" for preventing fatigue, boosting the mood and increasing mental alertness.

-The stimulating qualities of powers, twigs, chips, pieces and sticks, when added to herbal tea preparations, additionally act as catalysts for the transport of the primary and supportive herbs, assisting in their assimilation.
+The stimulating qualities of powders, twigs, chips, pieces and sticks, when added to herbal tea preparations, additionally act as catalysts for the transport of the primary and supportive herbs, assisting in their assimilation.

 Also called Rou Gui, its hot energy and sweet pungent taste promotes good circulation, "allowing for Chi to freely circulate."
 Its warming attributes strengthen kidney Yang and is likewise considered a mild sexual tonic, commonly used with other libido enhancing herbs like ginseng, schizandra, cordyceps, tongkat ali and cistanche.